 There are few places in the world that seem to come straight out of the pages of a storybook, like the enchanting lakes of the Dolomites.
-During this Dolomites Photo Tour we will visit the most amazing locations the area has to offer.

 Among these marvelous mountains, declared a UNESCO World Heritage Site in 2009, there are lakes that are true masterpieces of nature.
 The shades of their brilliant colors, ranging from emerald green to turquoise blue, captivate all visitors to the area from around the world.
 In the Dolomites, there are numerous lakes nestled in pristine nature, but below I will list the ones that in my opinion are the most beautiful to see and, above all, to capture in your landscape photographs.